 View this website in Edge.

 As summer temperatures rise, the risk of falls among older adults increases.
 Heat is the most frequent cause of extreme weather-related injury hospitalisations and deaths in Australia, impacting the health of older adults more than other groups.
-With severe heatwaves likely to be a part of our future, it’s essential to prepare for managing the health of older adults during high-risk weather seasons.
+According to the Australian Institute of Health and Welfare, for heat-related injuries between 2019–20 and 2021–22, those aged 65 and over were the most commonly hospitalised.

 The impact of heat on falls risk